West Bladen’s Ahmmarie White (4) runs toward the end zone for a touchdown against Fairmont.

 Fairmont countered with a 62 yard drive of its own to pull within one.
 Jeremiah Morris capped the nine play drive with a 19-yard scamper up the middle with 6:20 left in the third quarter.
 The conversion run failed.

 Neither team threatened until Leggett’s interception gave Fairmont possession at the 39.
-Morris began the game-winning drive with a 20 yard run and the Golden Tornadoes overcame a holding penalty that ended with Brown’s touchdown run.
+Morris began the game-winning drive with a 20 yard run and the Golden Tornadoes overcame a holding penalty before Brown’s touchdown run.

 West Bladen is scheduled to play at Red Springs (2-5, 0-2 Southeastern) next Friday.